Weave.js

 Self-signed certificate warning

 Open a browser and navigate to http://localhost:3030.
-You should see the following screen (please be patient, as Next.js may take a moment to compile the pages):
+You should see the room entry page (Next.js may take a moment to compile):

 Enter room page of the Weave.js project

-To run the collaborative tool, follow these steps:
+To start using the canvas, follow these steps:

 1. Enter the room name you want to join.